mattermost/docs/source/deployment/mobile-app-deployment.rst

 While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost mobile applications are available.
 Simultaneously, you should check any compatibility requirements for the mobile apps and the Mattermost server.

 It is often easier to upgrade the mobile apps.
 However, not all provided updates are compatible with all previous versions of the Mattermost server.

+Consult the `Mattermost mobile app changelog <https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md>`_ and `Mattermsot server changelog <https://docs.mattermost.com/administration/changelog.html>`_ for more information.

     **Note:** Only updating the mobile apps, or updating the mobile apps before the Mattermost server, can result in incompatibility.